Military Personnel and Veterans

 A person who is on active duty and has successfully completed basic training in the US armed forces, reserve component, or National Guard may obtain a hunting license or approval authorizing hunting regardless of whether the person is issued a firearms safety certificate.
 (They must be on active duty, home on leave with leave papers (they then qualify only for that time frame).
 Once discharged or no longer on active duty, they must complete the firearms safety training course or online adult course the same as all others born after Dec 31, 1979.)

-A person who has successfully completed basic training the US Armed Forces must complete the firearms safety certification (same as all others born after December 31, 1979), by either attending a classroom course, completing the on-line course, or a home study packet.
+A person who has successfully completed basic training the US Armed Forces must complete the firearms safety certification (same as all others born after December 31, 1979), by either attending a classroom course or completing the on-line course.
 These individuals would be exempt from the Field Day components of the Classroom or Home Study course by providing proof of basic training, i.e., discharge papers (DD214), or current military identification to the instructor conducting the course.
 The firearms safety certificate is valid throughout the U.S. Go to http://www.dnr.state.mn.us/safety/firearms_isa/index.html.

 See also mndnr.gov/safety/apprentice/index.html regarding the apprentice safety training two year exemption.
 The Apprentice Hunter Validation is available to residents and nonresidents.
 It does not meet any safety requirements for other states.
 Those using this exemption must hunt with a licensed hunter whose license was not obtained using an apprentice hunter validation.